MitVinay/youtube_chrome/README.md

 ### BaseLine Model
 Random Forest
 On closely examining all the parameters, Accuracy shows a decent value of 0.81.
 Whereas -1 recall has very poor performance.
-Hence we could interpret that the Making Too Much False Negative Mistake as what it means that it is not able to properly understand the -1 label data and stating it False.
+Hence we could interpret that the Making Too Much False Negative Mistake as what it means that it is not able to properly understand the -1 label data and stating it false.
 ![Alt Text](images/baselinemodel.png)